 La Cygne's population is 1,149 according to the 2010 census.
 The city offers public water, sewer, and natural gas services to its residents and businesses.
 Refuse can be taken to the local compactor or, for a monthly fee, pick-up is available at your home or place of business.
 Electrical services are provided by Evergy (formerly Kansas City Power & Light).
-Local and long-distance phone service, cellular phone service, televison, high-speed Internet services via fiber network are all available through La Cygne-based Peoples Telecommunications, LLC.
+Local and long-distance phone service, cellular phone service, television and high-speed Internet services via fiber network are all available through La Cygne-based Peoples Telecommunications, LLC.
 These services and vendors can be found on our Other Utilities page.